KSSidll/Arru/docs/export.md

 # Export Functionality Documentation

-This document outlines the export functionality, which provides two distinct export structures: Compact CSV and Raw CSV.
+This document outlines the export functionality, which provides distinct export structures: Compact CSV, Raw CSV and JSON.

 The default selected export structure is Compact CSV, which compresses multiple tables into a single file.